Monotonic Alpha-divergence Minimisation for Variational Inference: Extension to Mixture Models

-The proof of this result is deferred to \Cref{subsec:coro:argminMixtureModel:proof}.
-Observe that, under the assumptions of \Cref{coro:argminMixtureModel}, Algorithm \ref{algo:GGEMalpha} leads to a systematic decrease in $\Psif$ at each step.
-This result effectively generalises the monotonicity property from \Cref{coro:argmax} to the case of mixture models as we can deduce simple iterative schemes satisfying \eqref{eq:aPMC:updateP} for well-chosen kernel densities $k$.
+\end{coro} The proof of this result is deferred to \Cref{subsec:coro:argminMixtureModel:proof}.
+Under the assumptions of \Cref{coro:argminMixtureModel}, Algorithm \ref{algo:GGEMalpha} leads to a systematic decrease in $\Psif$ at each step.
+This result effectively generalises the monotonicity property from \Cref{coro:argmax} to the case of mixture models and we can deduce simple iterative schemes satisfying \eqref{eq:aPMC:updateP} for well-chosen kernel densities $k$.
 To illustrate this, we provide below the extension of \Cref{ex:Gaussian} to Gaussian Mixture Models (and \Cref{lem:MF} can be extended in the same way, see \Cref{subsec:extension}).

 {\SetAlgoNoLine \SetInd{0.8em}{-1.4em}

 }

 \begin{ex}[Maximisation approach for Gaussian Mixture Models] We consider the case of $d$-dimensional Gaussian mixture densities, in which case $\Yset = \rset^d$, $\nu$ is the $d$-dimensional Lebesgue measure and $k(\theta_j, y) = \mathcal{N}(y; m_j, \Sigma_j)$, where $\theta_j = (m_j, \Sigma_j) \in \Tset$ denotes the mean and covariance matrix of the $j$-th Gaussian component density.
 We let the parameter set $\Tset$ include all possible means in $\rset^d$ and all possible positive-definite covariance matrices.
 Finally, we assume that the non-negative function $p$ defined on $\Yset$ satisfies \eqref{eq:gaussian-p-cond}.